OluwakemiElenpe/Pizza-Sales-Dashboard/README.md

 :-------------------------------------:|:------------------------------------------------:|
 ![](pizza_no.png)                      |   ![](Top_5_pizzas.png)

 The total sales is 817,860.
-The suggested seasonality period will be the month of July where we have the total order of 1,936
+The suggested seasonality period will be the month of July where we have the total sales of $72,000.

 ![](Sales_by_month_year.png)